How does a 3D printer work?

 What happens if I forget to pick up my model?

-Models that are left or not picked up after 30 days may be discarded unless prior arrangements have been made with staff.
+Models that are left or not picked up after 30 days will be discarded unless prior arrangements have been made with staff.

 Can the printers be used for commercial purposes?